Jõhvi FC Phoenix

-Jõhvi FC Phoenix is an Estonian football club based in Jõhvi.
+Jõhvi FC Phoenix is an Estonian football club based in Jõhvi that competes in Esiliiga B, the third-highest division in the Estonian football.
+Founded in 2011 as Jõhvi FC Lokomotiv, the club was named Jõhvi FC Phoenix in 2018.
+The club has competed in the Estonian top flight Premium Liiga once, in 2014.

+History

 The club was founded as Jõhvi FC Lokomotiv in 2011 on the basis of former football club Jõhvi JK Orbiit.
 They finished the 2013 season as Esiliiga runners-up and were promoted to the Estonian top division for the 2014 season.
 They were relegated after a single season, being defeated in the relegation play-offs by Viljandi Tulevik.
 Due to financial problems, the club was initially relegated to the fourth level for 2015 and after two seasons on lower levels, their players joined Kohtla-Järve JK Järve in 2017.

-In 2018, the club was renamed to Jõhvi FC Phoenix and continued with only youth players.
-Club rejoined senior league system from 2020 in III liiga.
+In 2018, the club was renamed as Jõhvi FC Phoenix and at first continued operating only on youth level.
+Jõhvi rejoined the senior league system in 2020 and started competing in III liiga.

+Crest and colours

+After being founded as Jõhvi Lokomotiv in 2011, the club adopted the colours red and white.
+In February 2018, the club was rebranded as Jõhvi Phoenix and adopted the mythical creature phoenix as their symbol.
+Since then, the club has affiliated themselves with the colour orange.

+Stadium

+The club's traditional home ground is the 500-seat Jõhvi linnastaadion, which served as their first team's home ground from 2011 until 2023.
+After gaining promotion to Esiliiga B in 2024, it was announced that the club will host their home matches at the 794-capacity Heino Lipp Stadium.